trap9/trap9.github.io/bios.md

 * repetition of any kind
 * imperfection
-* wake up
+* waking up
-* people of a kind, which is so cliché I am not gonna name it.
+* people of a style, which is so cliché I am not gonna name it.
 * exercises of any kind

 ### My articles